Wanli Emperor: Imjin War

 The Imjin War was one of the largest military conflicts of the 16th century, with Japan mobilizing over 150,000 soldiers for the first invasion and over 140,000 for the second.
 The Ming dynasty also sent a significant number of troops, with over 40,000 soldiers in 1592 and more than double that in 1597.
 According to Chinese historian Li Guangtao, a total of 166,700 Ming soldiers were deployed to Korea and were provided with 17 million liang of silver and supplies, which was roughly equivalent to half a year's income for the Ming state.
-While the exact number of Korean soldiers is difficult to estimate, it is believed that there were tens of thousands of them.
+While the exact number of Korean soldiers is difficult to estimate, their numbers likely reached the tens of thousands.
 The losses suffered by Korea were devastating, with the Japanese presenting Hideyoshi with the noses of their enemies as proof of their victory instead of the usual heads.
 Modern historians estimate that the number of noses brought back to Japan ranged from 100,000 to 200,000.